DmitryMyadzelets/u-machine/README.md

 # Finite state machine micro helper for Node.js

-If you need a state-machine-like behavior and feel that great frameworks like [the one of Jake Gordon](https://github.com/jakesgordon/javascript-state-machine), [*machina* of Jim Cowart](https://github.com/ifandelse/machina.js) or [*Stately.js* of Florian Schäfer](https://github.com/fschaefer/Stately.js) is too much for you, then this helper may be just what you need.
+If you need a state-machine-like behavior and feel that great frameworks like [the one of Jake Gordon](https://github.com/jakesgordon/javascript-state-machine), [*machina* of Jim Cowart](https://github.com/ifandelse/machina.js) or [*Stately.js* of Florian Schäfer](https://github.com/fschaefer/Stately.js) is too much for you, then this helper may be just what you are looking for.

     npm install u-machine